beachmachine/django-changeset/README.rst

 1.0.0rc3 - August 2018 - First feature complete release (release candidate)
-1.0.0rc4 - October 2018 - Added tracking for generic relations and improved logging (release candidate)
+1.0.0rc4 - October 2018 - Added tracking for generic relations and improved logging (release candidate) 1.1.0 - January 2020 - Added support for Django 2.2 and 3.0 and dropped support for releases prior to 2.2